 Beloved fair fare such as corny dogs and funnel cakes came much later, in the mid- to late-1900s.
 It was those fair foods, and more importantly, the concessionaire families behind them, that have built the fair into an internationally-known food event.

-"When we came up with them, nobody on the planet knew what a corny dog was," says Skip Fletcher, part of the famous Fletcher's Corny Dogs family.
+"When we came up with them, nobody on the planet knew what a corny dog was," Skip Fletcher, part of the famous Fletcher's Corny Dogs family, told us back in 2015.

 Clearly, corny dogs caught on, and so did many other concessions we now consider staples.
 Here's a look at four families that have helped shape the State Fair of Texas' food: